longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Start New Game
 --------------

-Clicking :guilabel:`Start new game` will cause the client to spawn a local ``freeciv21-server`` instance in the background and then the following dialog will appear.
+Clicking :guilabel:`Start new game` is used to start a new single player game.
+When clicked the following dialog will appear.

 .. figure:: ../../_static/images/gui-elements/start-new-game.png
     :height: 400px